 Vitality's Approach and Treatment for Auto-Immune Disease

 Your provider will help you decide the best way to treat your auto-immune disease.
 Frequently this includes a short time on the auto-immune protocol (AIP) to help your body heal.

 Your provider may also talk to you about the benefits of peptides.
 Peptides refer to the newly emerging science of cell signaling amino acid sequences, with far-reaching regulatory and rejuvenation actions on neuroendocrine-immune functionality.
 The specifically targeted use of peptides has the potential to rewrite bodily chemistry relationships, and ultimately generate restoration.

-Vitality utilizes the highest quality, third-party tested supplements available.
-Ordering and auto-shipping Provider Recommended supplements is easy with Fullscript.
+Vitality utilizes the highest quality, third-party tested supplements available to add to your diet.
+Ordering and auto-shipping Provider Recommended supplements are easy with Fullscript.
 Current patients can sign-in to their Fullscript account here.

 Dry Farm Wines

 The goodness of wine without the sulfates, sugars, and additives.

 Talk to your provider about reintroducing with Dry Farms Wine!